KarmakarAnish/ClickHouseQueryExecution/README.md

 git clone --recursive https://github.com/ClickHouse/ClickHouse.git raw/ClickHouse
 cd raw/ClickHouse

-# Step 3 — Apply the source code modification for one experiment only from the above (or in the photos given in this repo)
+# Step 3 — Apply the source code modification for one experiment only
+# from the above or from the photos given in this repo.

 # Step 4 — Create the build directory and compile
 mkdir -p build && cd build